PBIQueryous/TabularEditor-Scripts/Time Intelligence Series/TimeIntelSeries.md

 # Time Intelligence Series
 Complete Time Intelligence Series
-**NOTE: This script and there measures therein are dependent on my Dates table which you can find here:** `PQ DateTable`
+**NOTE: This script and the measures herein are dependent on my `Dates table` which you can find here:** `PQ DateTable`

 ## Tabular Editor Advanced Script